eddycolloton/Documentation_INPT/index.md

 Here are the output options listed in column 1 of input.csv:
 <dl>
 <dt>Move all files to staging directory</dt>
-<dd>Move all files from the volume (excluding system files like .DS_Store) to the staging directory and confirm fixity</dd>
+<dd>Move all files from the volume (excluding system files like .DS_Store) to the staging directory and confirm fixity.
+If this is set to '1' than the value of the 'Select files to move to staging directory' will be ignored.</dd>
 <dt>Select files to move to staging directory</dt>
-<dd>Produces a prompt that asks you to choose specific directories or files from the volume to transfer to the staging directory</dd>
+<dd>If 'Move all files to staging directory' is set to '0' or is left blank, this option produces a prompt that asks you to choose specific directories or files from the volume to transfer to the staging directory and confirm fixity.</dd>
 <dt>Run all tools</dt>
 <dd>Run all metadata tools on files once they've been moved to the staging directory.
 If this is set to '1', the values of the individual tool options below will be ignored.</dd>
 <dt>Run tree on volume</dt>